anngo2/Raft-consensus-algorithm/README.md

 # Raft-consensus-algorithm

-Raft ensures that a cluster of servers can work together as a single coherent system.
-The algorithm selects a leader through timed elections and voting among the servers in the cluster.
-The elected leader is responsible for managing log replication and maintaining consistency across all servers.
+Raft is a distributed consensus algorithm.
+Raft.go is the full implementation of Raft (https://raft.github.io/raft.pdf).
+The algorithm effectively selects leaders through timed elections and voting.
+It is able to handle all of the failure senarios listed in the paper using log replication.

-The core components of the Raft algorithm include:
+The core components of the Raft algorithm includes:

 **Leader Election:** When no leader is present, or the current leader fails, servers elect a new leader through a majority vote.